 If the ataxia progresses, other symptoms may also appear:

 - Swallowing difficulties, which may sometimes result in choking or coughing.

 - Tremors - parts of the body may shake or tremble unintentionally.

 - Nystagmus - involuntary, rapid, rhythmic, repetitive eye movement.
 Movements may be vertical, horizontal, or circular.

 - Cold feet - because of a lack of muscle activity.

 - Walking difficulties - in severe cases, the patient may need a wheelchair.

 - Vision problems.

 - Depression - as a result of having to live and cope with the symptoms.

-Cerebellar ataxia early onset usually emerges between the ages of 4 and 26.
-Late onset ataxia generally appears after the patient is 20 years old.
-Late-onset ataxias usually present less severe symptoms, compared to early-onset ataxia.
+Early onset cerebellar ataxia usually emerges between the ages of 4 and 26.
+Late onset ataxia generally appears after the patient is 20.
+Late-onset ataxias usually present less severe symptoms, compared with early-onset ataxia.